NCRB report: Murder rate dipped dramatically, lowest since 1957

 However, cases of kidnapping rose from 88,808 in 2016 to 95,893 in 2017.

-In terms of rape the NCRB said that the year 2017 recorded 32,599.
+In terms of rape, the NCRB said that the year 2017 recorded 32,599.
 The total number of victims was 33,658 of which 10,221 were girl/child victims.
-This is however the lowest since 2013, when the number of cases and victims was 33,707 and 33,764.
+This is, however, the lowest since 2013, when the number of cases and victims was 33,707 and 33,764.

 The conviction rate for crimes against women was 24.5 per cent in 2017.
 In Delhi, the rate was 35 per cent.
 West Bengal and Gujarat were the least with 3.2 and 3.1 respectively.